daytonaio/content/guides/20250123_guide_Run_GPU_supported_LLM_inside_container_with_devcontainer.md

 # Introduction

-The world of AI and large language models ([LLMs](../definitions/20241219_definition_llm.md)) is expanding rapidly, and integrating these cutting-edge tools into your development environment can unlock countless possibilities.
+Large language models ([LLMs](../definitions/20241219_definition_llm.md)) are becoming increasingly important in AI and software development.
+They are great for tasks like code generation, debugging, and creating natural language responses.
+Running these models in a containerized environment makes them easier to set up, portable, and GPU-accelerated.

 This guide will walk you through how to set up and run the Mamba-Codestral-7B-v0.1 model, hosted on [Hugging Face](https://huggingface.co/mistralai/Mamba-Codestral-7B-v0.1), within a container with [devcontainer](../definitions/20240819_definition_development%20container.md).

 ## TL;DR

-- Required tools and knowledge for hands-on learning.
+- Required tools and knowledge for hands-on learning
-- Setting up a project template.
+- Overview of Mamba-Codestral-7B
+- Preparations
-- Creating and running project workspace in Daytona.
+- Setting Up the Dev container and project repository
+- Running LLM in Daytona with dev container
+- Confirmation
 - Conclusion

 ## Prerequisites